3it-inpaqt/dot-calibration-v2/README.md

 ### Code

 * `autotuning/` : The different autotuning algorithm implementations
+* `circuit_simulation/` : Code to generate circuit description, run circuit simulation and benchmark the results
 * `classes/` : Custom classes and data structure definition
 * `connectors/` : Interface to connect with experimental measurement tools (for online diagrams tuning)
 * `datasets/` : Diagrams loading (from [QDSD](https://github.com/3it-inpaqt/qdsd-dataset)) and datasets in pyTorch